qouteall/qouteall-blog/blog/Cognitive-biases.md

 Examples:

 - See a few rude peoples in one city, then conclude that "people from that city are rude".
 - People who only live in one country think that some societal issue is specific to the country that they are in.
-In fact, most societal issues apply to all countries.
+In fact, most societal issues apply to most countries.
 - **Illusion of control**: A gambler may have the illusion that their behavior can control the random outcomes after seeing occasional coincidents.

 People tend to see false pattern from random things.
 This effect is [apophenia](https://en.wikipedia.org/wiki/Apophenia).